bilelmsekni/OpenStack-Grizzly-Install-Guide/OpenStack_Grizzly_Install_Guide.rst

 13. To do
 =======

-This guide is just a startup.
 Your suggestions are always welcomed.